 While awareness of the value of insulation has certainly crept into the collective consciousness in recent years there’s still one component of the modern home where insulation is often ignored but shouldn’t be: the garage door.
-Some don’t believe the garage door would benefit from insulation, some have insulating the garage door on their to-do list but just never seem to get around to it, while still others just aren’t aware how important insulated garage doors are.
-In this post we’ll do our best to make the argument for insulating your garage door.
+Some don’t believe the garage door would benefit from insulation, some have insulated the garage door on their to-do list but just never seem to get around to it, while still others just aren’t aware of how important insulated garage doors are.
+In this post, we’ll do our best to make the argument for insulating your overhead garage door.

 Insulated Garage Doors: The Final (Insulation) Frontier